But sleep itself might contain the antidote to any trend toward impoverishment that its motionlessness imposes.

 mind of a fetus might have little or no significance, if it can be imagined

-to occur at all.
+at all.
 Another theory explains REM sleep in fetuses without

 relying on psychodynamics.
 This theory proposes that dreaming is not concerned